Compute

 Indicates the number of blocked tasks on the current instance.

-Indicates the average number of running tasks in the current instance.
+Indicates the memory occupied by running tasks on the current instance.

 Avg CPU cycles per worker